 Color Breed champion awards will be offered only when 3 or more animals of the same breed are exhibited.
-Color breeds will offer champion awards only to a grand and reserve grand champion in each breed (no Jr. and Sr. Champion awards will be offered.)

 Registered Holstein Grand and Reserve Grand Champion and Grade Holstein Grand and Reserve Grand Champion will be selected from those animals named Jr./Reserve, Jr. and Sr./Reserve, and Senior Champions from their respective breed show.
+A Supreme Champion Female Award will be selected from each of the respective grand champion breed winners.